 Ketamine Harm Reduction

-Ketamine prescribed off label is a legal possibility for some use cases, and your medical provider and pharmacist will discuss the various indications and risks involved in various doses and routes of administration.
+Ketamine prescribed off -label is a possibility for some use cases, and your medical provider and pharmacist will discuss the various indications and risks involved in various doses and routes of administration.

-Talk to your independent medical provider to see if you might be a candidate for this medicine in conjunction with cognitive behavioral therapy.
-Your medical provider will discuss other treatment approaches and options as indicated by ongoing, rigorous study.
+Talk to your independent medical provider to see if you might be a candidate for this ketamine in conjunction with cognitive behavioral therapy.
+Your medical provider will discuss other treatment approaches and options as indicated by ongoing, rigorous study and multidisciplinary clinical consultation.
+You are welcome to ask your provider for a referral for a cognitive behavioral therapy who specializes in ketamine.

 Ketamine Hydrochloride Monograph for Professionals - Drugs.com